Indian Uprising of 1763

 When the French and Indian War ended in February 1763, the British assumed control of vast territories in the Great Lakes region and the Ohio territory.
 British policies towards the Native Americans in these areas were very strict.
 This caused much dissent among the various tribes.
 Soon, the tribal leaders rallied around the Ottawa Chief Pontiac and began an open rebellion against the British.

 Pontiac's War began in May 1763 when the Native Americans attacked a number of British forts and settlements.
-Eight forts were destroyed, including the large bastions of Fort Detroit and Fort Niagara.
-Hundreds of colonists were killed or captured, and many more fled the region.
+Eight forts were captured, the large bastion of Fort Detroit was besieged, and Fort Niagara was threatened.
+Thousands of colonists were killed or captured, and many more fled the region.

 Indians surround Fort Pitt - May, 1763